graphhopper/directions-api/map-matching.md

 type        | json    | The output format, can be gpx or json. debug       | false   | If true, the output will be formated.

-Further parameters from the [Routing API](routing.md) do apply here too.
+Further parameters from the [Routing API](routing.md#parameters) do apply here too.

 ### Limits and Counts

-The cost for one request depends on the number of GPS location and is documented [here](https://graphhopper.com/api/1/docs/FAQ/).
+The cost for one request depends on the number of GPS location and is documented [here](FAQ.md).

 One request should not exceed the Map Matching API location limit depending on the package, see the pricing in our dashboard.

 ### JSON Output

-Keep in mind that some attributes which are not documented here can be removed in the future - you should not rely on them!
-The output is currently nearly identical to the [Routing API](routing.md).
+The output is currently the one of the [Routing API](routing.md#output).

 ## HTTP Error codes